css-hooks/css-hooks/docs/quickstart/index.md

 ---
 title: Quickstart
-description: Add CSS Hooks to a new project.
+description: Adding CSS Hooks to a new project
 order: 2
 ---